 However, if you have to deal on a regular basis with small text, you can go for something stronger.
 A 3.5X can guarantee you clear and comfortable sight.

-What Kind of Magnifying Class Should I Buy?
+What Kind of Magnifying Glass Should I Buy?

 Weak magnification can help anyone with reading tiny text.
 However, if you have presbyopia or just poor sight in general, you’ll need strong magnification.
 Unfortunately, this will make reading much slower.
 Here’s why.